maxmin13/aws-datacenter/README.md

 ```

-## Configure local AWS CLI:
+## Configure local AWS CLI

-Configure aws client with the keys of a IAM user with admin rights.
+Configure aws client with the keys of a IAM user with admin rights:
 ```
 aws configure

 ```

-## Register a domain with AWS Route 53 registrar:
+## Register a domain with AWS Route 53 registrar

 Register the domain in app_consts.sh maxmin.it. with the current account and create a Route 53 hosted zone
-that has the same name as the domain.
+that has the same name as the domain:
 ```
 amazon/dns/domain/registration/make.sh
 ```
 The registration of a domain take a few days.

-## Create the AWS datacenter:
+## Create the AWS datacenter

-After domain and hosted zone have become operative, create the AWS datacenter (VPC).
+After domain and hosted zone have become operative, create the AWS datacenter (VPC):
 ```
 cd aws-datacenter
 amazon/run/make.sh

 ```

-## To delete the datacenter:
+## Delete the datacenter

 ```
 cd aws-datacenter
 amazon/run/delete.sh

 ```

-## Configure reCaptcha:
+## Configure reCaptcha

 The reCaptcha keys are in: recaptcha.sh.
 Add the maxmin.it domain to your Google account.

-## Access the website:
+## Access the website

 https://www.maxmin.it

-## Access the Admin website:
+## Access the Admin website

 Enable access to the Admin website's 443 port in the security group.

 https://admin.maxmin.it
 (password is admin)

-## Access the M/Monit website:
+## Access the M/Monit website

 Enable access to the M/Monit website's 8443 port in the security group.

 https://admin.maxmin.it:8443
 (admin/swordfish)

-## Access to PhpMyAdmin website:
+## Access to PhpMyAdmin website

 Enable access to the PhpMyAdmin website's 7443 port in the security group.

 https://admin.maxmin.it:7443/phpmyadmin/index.php
 (maxmin/fognamarcia11)

-## Access to Loganalyzer website:
+## Access to Loganalyzer website

 Enable access to the Loganalyzer website's 9443 port in the security group.